COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/health_market/overview.md

 ---
-title: Healing Market combines massage booths, wine yoga, and therapeutic painting.
+title: Pause Room combines massage booths, Childcare services, and Nitro Coffee.
-summary: We hope to soothe your mind and relax your body when you work hard in your life.
-The Healing Market aims to bring you a different experience!
+summary: A quiet shared space for childcare and relaxing massage.
+Take a break—or let someone care for your little one while you enjoy the event.
-description: We hope to soothe your mind and relax your body when you work hard in your life.
-The Healing Market aims to bring you a different experience!
+description: A quiet shared space for childcare and relaxing massage.
+Take a break—or let someone care for your little one while you enjoy the event.
 comments: true
 icon: material/head-heart
 ---